-Locations: Los Altos, Morgan Hill, Palo Alto, Los Gatos/San Jose, Roseville
+Locations: Los Altos, Morgan Hill, Palo Alto, Los Gatos/San Jose, Half Moon Bay, Roseville

 You, Me & God

 A two-hour class on Sunday mornings for foster and adopted children from 5 to 11 years of age focuses on enhancing relationships with others and God.
-Tammy Greer, LCSW and Leslie Harkin taught the class with help from Hannah Dawley, Lisa and Jesse Greek-Donnellan, and JoAnne Morris at Union Church in Los Altos with the help of volunteers, giving parents time to worship and rest.
+Tammy Greer, LCSW and Leslie Harkin taught the class with help from Hannah Dawley, Lisa and Jesse Greek-Donnellan, and JoAnne Morris at Union Church in Los Altos with help from volunteers Lisa and Jesse, giving parents time to worship and rest.

 Caring for our Caregivers: A Day on the Farm

-Easter Eggstravaganza – Families of 65 children created holiday crafts, enjoyed an Easter egg hunt, participated in a raffle, and heard the Resurrection Story.
+Easter Eggstravaganza – Families of 108 children created holiday crafts, enjoyed an Easter egg hunt, participated in a raffle, and heard the Resurrection story.

-Mother’s Day Brunch – 42 foster and adoptive moms enjoyed a delicious brunch and each other’s company while listening to an inspirational message from Sandi Orlando, RN and foster parent for more than 55 medically fragile infants.
+Mother’s Day Brunch – 50 foster and adoptive moms enjoyed a delicious brunch and each other’s company while listening to an inspirational message from Sandi Orlando, RN and foster parent for more than 55 medically fragile infants.